shxrttyyy/whizgames.github.io-1/SECURITY.md

 # Security Policy

 ## Supported Versions
 Only the latest version of our project is actively supported with security updates.
-Any older versions are unsupported by the developer(s).
+Any older versions are actively unsupported by the developer(s).